 Someone said that juicing could make you sick because of live parasites on raw food.
 Is this true?

 There are other options such as an ozone generator or an automatic produce washer.
-Honestly, a healthy person with a good immune system will be able to handle a few parasites and bacteria.
+Honestly, a healthy person with a good immune system will be able to handle some bacteria.

 How long will my juice keep in the refrigerator?